Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Introduction

 Numerous natural or social phenomena are often described through the minimization (or maximization) of a cost (or utility) function.
 In economics, for instance, consumers tend to select products that maximize their utility function (see \cite{GalichonBook}).
 The utility of a product might depend on ease of access, e.g.\ distance to the shop it is sold at, and its price and quantity there.
 Besides, minimization of the total cost, e.g.\ encoding the distance on a graph or network, can provide understanding of the organization of biological or physical systems, see e.g.\ \cite{Schiebinger2019,Bunne2023,Bunne2024,Naas2024,Cang2023,Qu2024}.
 In fact, recently, the applications of optimal transport theory have significantly expanded, driven by the development of faster computational algorithms that enable the handling of larger datasets.
 This advancement, in turn, has facilitated its broader use in data science including statistics and machine learning, see e.g.\ \cite{Peyre2018,Kuhn2019,Montesuma2024,Panaretos2020,Sommerfeld2018} and the references given there.

 Often these problems can be conveniently mathematically formulated in the optimal transport (OT) framework: Move mass from the target distribution $\mu$ to the source distribution $\nu$ (which are assumed here to have the same total mass) with the least amount of total effort according to some cost function $c$.
+In this paper, we focus on the situation that the distributions $\mu$ and $\nu$ are supported on a finite ground space, respectively, i.e., $\mu$ and $\nu$ can be regarded as probability vectors.
 To be more precise, for $N \in \N$ denote with $\Delta_N \defeq \{ x \in \R^N_+ : \sum_{i=1}^N x_i = 1 \}$ the $N$-dimensional probability simplex, where, $\R_+$ stands for the set of nonnegative real numbers.
-Given a cost matrix $c \in \R^{N \times M}$, the OT problem between two probability vectors $\mu \in \Delta_N$, $\nu \in \Delta_M$ is then defined as
+Given a cost matrix $c \in \R^{N \times M}$, the OT problem between two probability vectors $\mu \in \Delta_N$, $\nu \in \Delta_M$ is then to solve the minimization problem

 where $\inner{\argdot}{\argdot}$ is the Frobenius inner product and $\Pi(\mu,\nu)$ represents the set of probability matrices of size $N \times M$ with marginals $\mu$ and $\nu$, i.e.,

 for $\idn{N} \defeq \{1, \ldots, N\}$.
 We call any minimizer $\pi$ of \eqref{eq:OT} an \textit{OT plan} between $\mu$ and $\nu$.
 The value $\OT_c(\mu,\nu)$ in \eqref{eq:OT} gives the \textit{total cost} of the OT problem.
 Furthermore, we have the dual formulation (cf.\ \cite{Luenberger2008})